michar71/DMX_CTRL/README.md

 -	Configurable via USB/Serial Terminal
 -	Up to 2 Analog Inputs (Can be used to control effects or act as Triggers)
 -	8 Address Lines (Optional LCD via i2C and Encoder via GPIOs instead)
--	2 Mode Jumpers to hard-select options (Simple/Extended Mode and Master/Slave Select)
+-	2 Mode Jumpers to hard-select options (Simple Mode (PWM Only) / Extended Mode (PWM+Strips+FX) and USB Enable/Disable)
--	Button to go into Setup or Test Mode
+-	Button to restore settings on startup or Test Mode
 -	External UART or option to connect ESP8266 WiFi Board
 -	USB to use as a Computer -> Master Bridge
 -	Total Cost per Board ~$16 (Most of that (8$) are MOSFETs so it depends on how many LED channels are needed)